 WAVERLY B. LOWELL, FSAA

-Waverly B. Lowell is a founding partner of The ONDA Group.
-During her 40-year career as historian, archivist, educator and author she has held leadership positions as Curator of the Environmental Design Archives at U.C.
+During Waverly B. Lowell’s 40-year career as historian, archivist, educator and author she has held leadership positions as Curator of the Environmental Design Archives at U.C.
 Berkeley; Director of the National Archives-Pacific Sierra Region; Director of the California Cooperative Preservation of Architectural Records (CalCOPAR); Curator of the National Maritime Museum Archives; Curator of Manuscripts for the California Historical Society; and as an Archives & Research Consultant.

 She has lectured on numerous academic and professional topics and taught history and research classes at UC Berkeley and Rutgers University as well as numerous courses and workshops on archival subject national and internationally.
 Her publications include: Living Modern: A Biography of Greenwood Common, and Architectural Records: Managing Design & Construction Records (co-authored with Tawny Ryan Nelb), Landscape at Berkeley: The First 100 Years, Design on the Edge: 100 years of Architecture at the University of California, Berkeley, Chinese Immigration and Chinese in the United States: Records in the Regional Archives of the National Archives and Records Administration, Architectural Records in the San Francisco Bay Area: A Guide To Research, and The Presidio of San Francisco: A Historic American Buildings Survey Report, in addition to numerous articles.